Jack O. Boyte papers

 Biographical / Historical

-Jack O. Boyte, the son of William Franklin and Daisy Viola Boyte, was born in Charlotte, North Carolina, in either 1919 or 1920.
+Jack Orr Boyte, the son of William Franklin and Daisy Viola Boyte, was born in Charlotte, North Carolina, on March 16, 1920.
 After graduating from Central High School in 1938, he moved in with his elder brother, Harry in Charleston, South Carolina.
 By 1940 he landed a job with the US Department of Agriculture, earning $29.00 a week.
 When war broke out, he was soon drafted into the army.
 In the service he was trained to fly B-17s and B-24s and spent the duration flying in the Pacific theatre.
 On his way back home he met an architect in Manila—a chance meeting that would influence the rest of his life.
 Once he returned state-side, he and Harry moved to Atlanta, Georgia.
 Jack applied for and was accepted into the Georgia Tech School of Architecture, using money provided from the GI Bill which paid for both his tuition and living expenses.
 In 1946, Jack married Martha Moore Yandle, and the couple had two children—John and Betsy.
 After Jack graduated from Georgia Tech in 1951, he returned to Charlotte to work for the Louis Asbury Architectural firm, and later for Walter Hook’s firm.
 Eventually, he and another architect founded their own firm, Boyte-Williams.
 In addition to his passion for architecture, Jack also acquired an interest in historic preservation.
 As a result of this interest, Boyte became acquainted with Walter Toy and Dan Morrill, who organized the Charlotte-Mecklenburg Historic Landmarks Commission.
 Boyte’s first work in historic preservation was the development of the architectural drawings for the restoration of the Bogan-Hammond House in Wadesboro.
 Another well-known historic landmark in the Charlotte area was the restoration of the Latta Plantation House.
 With these and other architectural restoration projects, Boyte eventually accumulated enough projects to compile his work into a book, which he first published in 1992, entitled “Houses of Charlotte and Mecklenburg County.”
 Boyte later published an updated edition in 1998.
 This book was a great success and earned him a number of awards, including a merit award from the North Carolina Historical Society and a commendation from the American Association for State and Local History.
-Jack Boyte died in Charlotte in 2005.
+Jack Boyte died in Charlotte on August 2, 2005.
 [Sources: Around Carolina. http://features.aroundcarolina.com/architecture/jackbio.asp]

 0.4 Linear Feet

-Collection 367 is a small arrangement of papers, concerning primarily Jack Boyte’s career in architectural preservation in Charlotte, North Carolina in the late twentieth century.
+Contains a small arrangement of papers, concerning primarily Jack Boyte’s career in architectural preservation in Charlotte, North Carolina in the late twentieth century.